okiyama/SRLChromeExtension/README.md

 Mention that this is open source somewhere in the popup.
 Credits or about section. (which could mention the OSS aspect)
 Country flags next to name
+Clean out CSS thoroughly.
+Make sure to remove all redundancies, there are a lot and it makes things much harder to read and use.
 Favorites button with desktop notifications, lots of work though
 Setting button, though it might be a bit much